optimizely/agent/plugins/odpcache/README.md

 ```
 ## configure optional ODP Cache
 odp:
+  ## If no segmentsCache is defined (or no default is defined), we will use the default in-memory with default size and timeout
   segmentsCache:
     default: "in-memory"
     services:
       in-memory:
         ## 0 means cache will be disabled
         size: 0
-        ## timeout after which least recently used records will be deleted
+        ## timeout after which the cached item will become invalid.
         ## 0 means records will never be deleted
         timeout: 0s
 ```